 Restricted and unrestricted resources are tracked separately.
 When both restricted and unrestricted funds are available for expenditure, the decision for funding is determined by management on a case-by-case basis.
+Unrestricted net position includes consideration of deferred outflows of resources and deferred inflows of resources.

-O. Revenue and Expense Recognition - The Authority classifies its revenues and expenses as operating or nonoperating in the accompanying Statement of Revenues, Expenses, and Changes in Net Position.
+P. Revenue and Expense Recognition - The Authority classifies its revenues and expenses as operating or nonoperating in the accompanying Statement of Revenues, Expenses, and Changes in Net Position.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the Authority's principal ongoing operations.
 Operating revenues include activities that have characteristics of exchange transactions, such as sales and services and rental and lease earnings.
 Operating expenses are all expense transactions incurred other than those related to capital and noncapital financing or investing activities as defined by GASB Statement No. 9, Reporting Cash Flows of Proprietary and Nonexpendable Trust Funds and Governmental Entities That Use Proprietary Fund Accounting.